NikeCryptoCheckout/nike-crypto/stack-how-to.md

 * M = MySQL or some other DB
 * P = PHP (that's what we need!)

 If you are on mac, you can download MAMP, then install the npm CLI for MAMP.
 Windows people can use XAMPP.
-You'll need to find you own way for this part, but basic requirements is you need to find a tool and figure out how to run a xAMP server and point it to a specific folder with a specific port.
+You'll need to find your own way for this part, but basic requirements is you need to find a tool and figure out how to run a xAMP server and point it to a specific folder with a specific port.

 For example, if you use MAMP and the mamp cli, you simple go into the folder you want and run